siddhartha-gadgil/LeanAide/README.md

 ## Setup

-The code uses `mathlib` as well as `mathlib3port` (i.e., "binport") in Lean and involves meta-programming.
-Getting all components working together is currently fiddly (though has been done successfully with fresh clones a few times).
+The main code we use is in `Lean 4`.
 It also needs some Python code and some Python embedding data to be generated (embeddings are precomputed for efficiency).

 ### Lean Setup

-The code has to be built using `lake build`, and `mathlib` and `mathlib3port` have to be built separately.
-Ideally the following sequences of commands should suffice.
+The following sequences of commands should suffice for building the lean code.

+* `lake build mathlib`
 * `lake build`

-* `lake build mathlib`
+### Troubleshooting

+The present configuration seems to work reliably with the above instructions.
+If the above does not suffice, running the following command may be needed.

 * `lake build mathlib3port`

-However, in practice one may have to do some combination of the following:
+However, since there are compatibility issues in the porting of `Lean`, if the above does not work one may have to do some combination of the following:

 * change the directory to `lean_packages/mathlib` and run `lake build` from there.
 * change the directory to `lean_packages/mathlib3port` and run lake build from there.
 * change the directory to `lean_packages/mathlib3port` and run lake build from there after deleting the subdirectory `lean_packages` (i.e., the directory `lean_packages/mathlib3port/lean_packages` relative to the base of this repository).
 * Rerun `lake build`.

-For `lean 4/lake` experts any help with streamlining this will be appreciated.

 ### Python Setup